Cost to Install a Window: Professional Guide

 1. Window Type and Material

-The biggest single factor is the unit itself.
-Vinyl remains the most popular choice thanks to its affordability and solid thermal performance, averaging $350–$650 per unit installed.
-Fiberglass and composite frames jump to $600–$1,000, while premium wood-clad units can exceed $1,400 each.
-CountBricks catalogues more than 9,000 SKUs across leading manufacturers, so your estimate always reflects the exact profile you select, not a generic allowance.
+The unit itself is the biggest cost factor.
+Vinyl is popular for its affordability and thermal performance, averaging $350–$650 per unit installed.
+Fiberglass and composite frames range from $600–$1,000, while premium wood-clad units can exceed $1,400 each.

 2. Size, Shape, and Custom Features